scribd/scribd.github.io/_posts/2021-03-01-introducing-sql-delta-import.md

 avoid additional technology footprint.
 But even if we drop that restriction...

 #### 2. `sqoop` does not support writing data directly to Delta Lake
-`scoop` can only import data as text or parquet.
+`sqoop` can only import data as text or parquet.
 Writing to delta directly allows us to optimize data storage for best performance on reads by just adding a couple of configuration options

 ```shell script